azzaea/scalability-tst/README.md

+# To do
+- Re-do the tree architecture of the folders (change both the readme and individual scripts) wdl.cromwell -- hosts
+	     -- logs
+wdl.toil -- hosts
+	 -- logs
+cwl.cromwell -- hosts (script updated but not tested)
+	     -- logs
+cwl.toil  -- hosts (script updated, and is running)
+          -- logs
+nf  -- hosts
+    -- logs

 # wfms-scalability

 This repo contains the source code, raw results and figures accompanying our manuscript "Requirements-driven design considerations for workflow management systems used in production genomics research and the clinic".
 Key files in this repo are organized as follows: